HL7/crmi-ig/input/pages/packaging.md

 In addition, packages may be built for specific environments with particular capabilities.
 At the highest level, packages may be requested to have the capability categories identified by this implementation guide (Shareable, Publishable, Computable, and Executable).
 More fine-grained control over capabilities may be provided by parameters to the packaging operation such as `terminologyCapabilities`.

-The following are conformance requirements when packaging an artifact:
+The following are conformance requirements that apply to the FHIR Bundle when packaging an artifact using the bundling approach:

 **Conformance Requirement 6.1 (Artifact Packaging):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-6-1)
 {: #conformance-requirement-6-1}